loganDoran/Assignment-3-Part-1/README.md

   - `wallet_id`: ID of the wallet.
 - Description: This endpoint retrieves the balance of a specified wallet through a get request.

+### Get Transactions

+- Endpoint: GET `/transactions/{wallet_id}`
+- Parameters:
+  - `wallet_id`: ID of the wallet.
+- Description: This endpoint retrieves all transactions associated with the specified wallet through a get request.

 ## Description of resources - formatted as JSON

+In the following description of resources the first three objects which are user, wallet and transaction represent how the users, wallets and transactions would be stored on 3040Cryptos servers.
+While the last three objects which are userWallets, walletBalance and userTransactions represent the objects returned by the http responses to the three API requests outlined above.
+Where userTransactions is returned by the get transactions endpoint, userWallets is returned by the get wallets endpoint and the walletBalance object is returned by the get balance endpoint.

 ```JSON
 {